Milica Radisic: Education

 Radisic attended the University of Novi Sad for her freshman year and transferred to McMaster University in 1996.
 She graduated with a bachelor's degree in chemical engineering in 1999 and earned her Ph.D. in chemical engineering from Massachusetts Institute of Technology in 2004.
 She then completed a postdoctoral fellowship at Harvard-MIT Division of Health Sciences and Technology in 2005.

 Career

 Radisic started her career as a research assistant at McMaster University and MIT before working as a postdoctoral associate at Harvard-MIT Division of Health Science and Technology.
 In 2005, Radisic joined Institute of Biomaterials and Biomedical Engineering at the University of Toronto as an assistant professor at the Department of Chemical Engineering and Applied Chemistry.
 She was promoted to associate professor in 2010 and to professor, in 2014.

+Radisic co-founded two biotechnology companies.
+TARA Biosystems, based in New York City, was founded in 2014 and develops engineered human tissues used to test drug safety and effectiveness.
+Quthero, based in Miami, Florida, was founded in 2017 and focuses on regenerative wound-healing therapies for applications in dermatology and cardiology.

 Research

 Radisic's general research focuses on treatments for myocardial infarction and drug cardio-toxicity screening.
 Her work centers on using human embryonic and induced pluripotent stem cells to develop a heart patch that could be used to study the safety and efficacy of new drugs as well as its compatibility with various cell lines.
 Radisic was the first author of a highly cited paper in PNAS where she successfully generated beating heart tissues from embryonic stem cells via electrical stimulation.